calaldees/blog/optimisations.md

     * Wash up immediately
         * Wether you wash up now or 2 days time the time taken is the same
             * (maybe not because food drys and hardens)
-            * you are trading 7 small 4min cleaning session for one massive 30min session
         * A sink that is full of shit, is not useable as a sink for other things
         * Every item that is dirty is unusable until it is cleaned
         * Get a dishwasher (it cleans better (bacteria), with less water)